kentshenlim/CSS-common-feature/README.md

 theme-able.

 15. <ins>Form example, 15_form</ins>
 Following internetingishard.
-This showcase using media query to set different alignment for table and computer (big display), float to align radio buttons, styling of invalid input, flexbox for central alignment.
+This showcases using media query to set different alignment for table and computer (big display), float to align radio buttons, styling of invalid input, flexbox for central alignment of form.